Lubrication and Tribology

 Is there a history of failure where the root cause was lubricant related, is the oil change activity expensive, is there a safety risk when carrying oil changes out?

-Consider the other associated costs of annual oil changes, is a time based approach really the best we can do?
+Consider the associated costs of annual oil changes, is a time based approach really the best we can do?

 Payback comes in many forms, people often say they find it hard to justify ROI, I find it quite easy, it comes down to risk, safety, volume, criticality and cost.